nicolascomay/confidence_dud/README.md

 # confidence_dud

-This repository contains all the experimental data (folder "data") and scripts (folder "scripts") used for the study "_Implausible alternatives paradoxically increase confidence in a perceptual decision_"
+This repository contains all the experimental data (folder "data") and scripts (folder "scripts") used for the study "_Implausible alternatives paradoxically increase confidence in a perceptual decision_" (Comay, Della Bella, Sigman, Solovey & Barttfeld; 2021)

 ## Usage